studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 ###2024-04-10
 fixed: permanently delete artwork, modal dialog was not coming up.
 The 'attractions' library was out of date.
 Tried: using svelte-material-ui, it didn't show a modal popping up, it was taking too much time to investigate.
-Solution: wrote a modalDialog.svelte component https://svelte.dev/examples/modal
+Solution: wrote a ModalDialog.svelte component https://svelte.dev/examples/modal

 Still to do:
 icon for cancel (arrow back)